About this course

 - A short application video (maximum 1.5 minutes)

-Applicants must have been accepted into the Atlantic Fellows for Social Equity program, before applying for the Master of Social Change Leadership.
+Applicants must have been accepted into the Atlantic Fellows for Social Equity program, before applying for the Graduate Certificate in Social Change Leadership.

 - A pass level undergraduate degree or equivalent; or

-- At least five years documented, relevant work experience;
+- At least five years of documented, relevant work experience;

 Meeting these requirements does not guarantee selection.

 2. In assessing applications, the Selection Committee will consider: